jrenaud90/TidalPy/Documentation/future_structure.md

 warnings.filterwarnings("ignore", category=TidalPyDeprecationWarning)
 ```

-## Why the rework?
+## Reasons for the Rework

-* **Performance.** All core physics now runs in C++ (with the Eigen linear algebra library and CyRK integrators), wrapped by thin Cython layers.
+* **Performance.** All core physics runs in C++ (with the Eigen linear algebra library and CyRK integrators), wrapped by thin Cython layers.
 There is no numba JIT warmup, and hot paths avoid Python entirely.
-* **Predictability.** The classic system stored planet state on Python objects and propagated changes through cascading updates, which was hard to reason about and easy to break.
-The new classes store configuration and return results from `calc_*` methods without mutating states.
+* **Predictability.** The classic system stored planet state on Python objects and propagated changes through cascading updates.
+The new classes store configuration and return results from `calc_*` methods without mutating state.
-* **Consistency.** Every physics module (rheology, cooling, radiogenics, viscosity, partial melting, equations of state, tides) follows the pattern: a C++ class hierarchy, a name-based factory (`make_<module>`), direct callable functions, vectorized variants, TOML configuration, and binary files which can be saved and loaded from disk for fast and accurate reproducibility.
+* **Consistency.** Every physics module (rheology, cooling, radiogenics, viscosity, partial melting, equations of state, tides) follows one pattern: a C++ class hierarchy, a name-based factory (`make_<module>`), direct callable functions, vectorized variants, TOML configuration, and binary files that can be saved and loaded from disk for fast and accurate reproducibility.

-## How much faster is it?
+## Performance

-Performance tests were run with the classic and new backend.
+Performance tests were run with the classic and the new backend.
 Both are timed after warm up as the best of seven batches, and each figure is the lowest of three independent runs in fresh processes, with console logging limited to errors so terminal output is not timed.
 The machine is an 8-core AMD desktop running Windows 11, Python 3.13, numpy 2.4, numba 0.67, scipy 1.18, and BurnMan 2.1.
-Ratios move with the machine and the problem size, so read them as rough magnitudes, and measure your own workload before relying on any of them.
+Ratios move with the machine and the problem size, so read them as rough magnitudes and measure your own workload before relying on any of them.

-The new backend is dramatically faster where the classic path called out to BurnMan or paid a numba compile, two to three times faster on array work, 3D heating maps, and global tidal heating, about even on the radial solver, and **slower** on a few paths, which are listed too.
+The new backend is much faster where the classic path called out to BurnMan or paid a numba compile, two to three times faster on array work, 3D heating maps, and global tidal heating, about even on the radial solver, and slower on a few paths, which are listed too.

-### Where it is faster
+### Where It Is Faster

 | Task | Classic | New | Change |
 |---|---|---|---|